Microcredentials

 • Understanding of welding electrodes and filler metals will be demonstrated in the SMAW process.

-The Welding Basics microcredential lets you obtain skills and experience necessary for an entry-level position in the field of welding and have the opportunity to earn weld certification on basic T-Joints in SMAW, GMAW, and GTAW according to the AWS D1.1 welding code.
+The Welding Fundamentals microcredential lets you obtain skills and experience necessary for an entry-level position in the field of welding and have the opportunity to earn weld certification on basic T-Joints in SMAW, GMAW, and GTAW according to the AWS D1.1 welding code.

 • Time to complete: 1 semester (12 credit hours)